Essure Side Effects

 Essure side effects can occur during or after the procedure.
 Some Essure problems are mild and last only a few days.
-Others such as organ perforation and device migration may require hysterectomy to treat.
+Others such as organ perforation and device migration may require a hysterectomy to treat.
 The U.S. Food and Drug Administration has received thousands of Essure birth-control side-effect reports.
 In July 2018, Bayer announced Essure sales in the U.S would end within six months.

 Essure is the only nonsurgical permanent birth control option approved for women ages 21 to 45.
 The device may lead to serious side effects.